1975 Austrian Grand Prix: Qualifying summary

 Niki Lauda delighted his home crowd by claiming his seventh pole position of the year.
 Rolf Stommelen returned after his crash in Spain but could only muster 26th position for qualifying.
 Chris Amon had returned for Ensign but only being able to qualify in 24th.
 Brett Lunger qualified well in his début for Hesketh to start 17th.

 Practice crashes

 Practice was marred by a series of accidents, Brian Henton crashing his Lotus when he hit an oil patch and Wilson Fittipaldi breaking two bones in his hand.
 During the warm-up on Sunday morning, Mark Donohue had a tyre failure and crashed at Vöest-Hügel, the flat-out right hander after the pits.
 The car went through catch fencing and advertising billboards lining the track.
-One track marshal was killed and another marshall was injured.
+One track marshal was killed and another marshal was injured.
 Donohue was injured but suffered a brain hemorrhage after the accident and died two days later.